 A stalwart of winter bedding displays, Pansy plants are so versatile and will bloom for far longer than any other winter flowering bedding plant.
 From autumn through to spring, pansies provide a welcome splash of colour in beds, borders, containers, window boxes and hanging baskets!
 Available in many colours, including white, purple, blue, red, orange and yellow, grow winter-flowering pansies in a sunny or partially shaded position and dead-head regularly for continuous flowering.

 A well-loved cottage garden bedding plant.
 Modern breeding has given us a plethora of new colours, sizes and improved flowering in primrose plants.
-No longer flowering for a brief period in spring, modern varieties such as Primrose 'Husky Mixed' start producing their rosettes of flowers from mid-winter onwards in a whole host of bright colours.
+No longer flowering for a brief period in spring, modern varieties such as Primrose 'World's Most Scented Mix' start producing their rosettes of flowers from mid-winter onwards in a whole host of bright colours.
 Try this hardy perennial bedding plant in beds, borders, window boxes and containers to add sparkle to your garden on dull winter days.

 Compact and bright, Polyanthus plants differ slightly to primroses in that the flowers are produced in umbels atop short, sturdy stems.
 As colourful as their cousins and with long-lasting flowers, Polyanthus are superb winter bedding plants for beds, borders, window boxes and containers.
 For a fragrant display try Polyanthus 'Most Scented Mix'.